mreid/mark.reid.name/iem/_posts/2008-04-21-visualising-roc-and-cost-curve-duality.markdown

 -------
 * _30 January 2009_: Replaced inline applet with a screenshot and link to page hosted on GitHub.

+* _28 July 2009_: Link to applet is now hosted locally, not on GitHub.

 [^1]: My description here differs slightly from Drummond and Holte's in that I am keeping priors and costs separate and not normalising the loss.